Writing a thesis ONLINE

 Communication Skills Research Skills

-This interactive online MSD Skills training course is most suitable for those in the final or second-last year of their DPhil who are preparing to write their thesis.
-It complements the course 'How to prepare for a successful viva'.
+***This course is now fully booked*** This interactive online MSD Skills training course is most suitable for those in the final or second-last year of their DPhil who are preparing to write their thesis.
+It complements the 'Viva preparation' course.

 This course is made up of both pre-recorded material and a live session (1 hour).
 You will need to have viewed the pre-recorded materials and worked through the suggested exercises before the live session.
 Most of the course content described below will be presented only in the pre-recorded material, with the live session used for exercises, discussion, and clarification.
 You will be given access to the pre-recorded content as soon as your booking is confirmed.
 Please allow at least 3 hours to view the pre-recorded material and complete suggested exercises.
 Depending on how far along you are in your DPhil journey, you may wish to dedicate much more time than this, to use the prompts and exercises to fully develop your thesis outline and writing plan.